couchbase/phosphor/ROADMAP.md

 ### WEEK COMMENCING 2016/06/06

 - Add platform abstraction for thread ids
-- Make TraceBufferChunk/TraceEvent/TraceArgument a trivial type (If possible) to avoid pre-allocation.
+- Make TraceChunk/TraceEvent/TraceArgument a trivial type (If possible) to avoid pre-allocation.
-- Move TraceBufferChunk constructor to a reset method
+- Move TraceChunk constructor to a reset method
 - Add a circular buffer implementation
 - Refactor TraceLog::logEvent to not duplicate code